 Katriina Whitaker is Lead for Cancer Care in the School of Health Sciences at the University of Surrey.
 Katriina was awarded a prestigious Cancer Research UK fellowship to explore cancer symptom appraisal in everyday life.
 Her ongoing programme of work focuses on early diagnosis and cancer, with a particular interest in healthcare-seeking and health inequalities.

 Katriina is a Chartered Psychologist and was made a Fellow of the British Psychological Society in 2017.
-Katriina chairs the Early Diagnosis sub-group of the NCRI’s Primary Care Clinical Studies Group (CSG) and is an expert panel member for Cancer Research UK's Early Diagnosis Review Panel and a member of the National Cancer Research Institute (NCRI) Primary Care Clinical Studies Group.
+Katriina chairs the Early Diagnosis sub-group of the NCRI’s Primary Care Clinical Studies Group (CSG) and is an expert panel member for Cancer Research UK's Early Diagnosis & Detection Trials, Behavioural Health System and Health Economics research panel and Tenovus Cancer Care Psychosocial Advisory Committee.
 She also sits on Editorial Boards for the European Journal of Cancer Care and acts as a Review Editor for Frontiers in Psychology.